ICTES-UNIOESTE/LWR-and-LLR-of-fish-species-from-Itaipu-Reservoir/README.md

 This repository provides the data and annotated R scripts necessary to replicate the analyses presented in the paper:

-“Length–weight and length–length relationships of freshwater fish species caught by professional fishermen in the Itaipu Reservoir, Paraná River basin, Brazil”
+“Length–weight and length–length relationships of freshwater fish species caught by professional fishermen in the Itaipu Reservoir, Brazil”

 The repository includes: